jaydeluca/sre-lab/readme.md

   - 12201 (logstash)

-TODO:
-- [x] create endpoints that interact with database
-  - [x] create new order
-  - [x] get all orders
-  - [x] get single order
-  - [x] update order
+### About
+This lab contains the following components:
+- Kotlin Dropwizard API
+- Postgres DB
-- [x] create load generator that exercises all endpoints
+- K6 load generation
+- Elasticsearch observability tools
+    - Kibana for logs
+    - APM
+    - Metrics

+## TODO
 - [ ] create endpoint that interacts with an unreliable external dependency
   - [ ] include load test
 - [ ] setup mechanism for triggering load tests
-- [x] ship app logs to elasticsearch
 - [ ] Look into Grafana vs Elastic for charting metrics
 - [ ] interface for scenarios
 - [ ] ability to reset